Database

 All Ory projects support storing data in memory and in relational databases:

-- CockroachDB is supported.
+- CockroachDB is fully supported.

 PostgreSQL